Efficient Discovery of Actual Causality in Stochastic Systems: Proof

 \section{Proof}

 \begin{proof} Let $\hat{\dtmc}$ is the abstract model of $\dtmc$.
 Formally, we need to prove the following. {\bf Assumption:} Let us assume that:

 {\bf Goal:} We should prove that:

-To this end, we proceed as follows. \begin{itemize} \item We begin by addressing the first part of the $\varphi_\pac$ formula, which corresponds to satisfying the \textbf{PC1} condition.
+First, we acknowledge from \Cref{lemma:1} that the abstract model simulates the concrete model, and any reachability property satisfied by $\hat{\dtmc}$ is also satisfied by $\dtmc$.
+Next, we proceed as follows. \begin{itemize} \item We begin by addressing the first part of the $\varphi_\pac$ formula, which corresponds to satisfying the \textbf{PC1} condition.
 Assume that in the abstract model $\hat{\dtmc}$, we identify an abstract initial state $\hat{\sigma}$ in the actual world such that the minimum probability of reaching the effect holds: $\mathbb{P}^{\text{min}}_{>0}(\F \varphi_{\hat{\sigma}}^e)$.
 This implies that, even under the most pessimistic scheduler, the probability of eventually reaching a state satisfying $\varphi^e$ is strictly greater than zero.
 Since $\hat{\dtmc}$ is derived through abstraction from the concrete model $\dtmc$, each action in the abstract state corresponds to concrete state.
 Therefore, the existence of such a scheduler in $\hat{\dtmc}$ guarantees the existence of a corresponding path in $\dtmc$ that achieves a non-zero probability of reaching $\varphi^e$ in the actual world.
 Thus, the PC1 condition is satisfied in the concrete model as well. \item Next, we address the second part of the $\varphi_\pac$ formula, which corresponds to satisfying the \textbf{PC2} condition.
 Assume that in the abstract model $\hat{\dtmc}$, the minimum probability of reaching the effect $\varphi^e$ through the candidate cause $\varphi^c$ in the actual world $\hat{\sigma}$ is greater than the maximum probability of reaching $\varphi^e$ in the counterfactual world $\hat{\sigma}'$, where $\varphi^c$ is not realized.
 Formally, we assume:

 This means that, even under the most pessimistic scheduler in the actual world $\hat{\sigma}$, the probability of eventually reaching a state satisfying $\varphi^e$ via $\varphi^c$ is strictly greater than the probability of reaching $\varphi^e$ under the most optimistic scheduler in the counterfactual world $\hat{\sigma}'$.
 As in the first part of the proof, since actions in the abstract model $\hat{\dtmc}$ correspond to concrete transitions in the underlying model $\dtmc$, the computation tree induced by the pessimistic scheduler in $\hat{\sigma}$ is realizable in the concrete model.
 Similarly, the computation tree induced by the optimistic scheduler in $\hat{\sigma}'$ is also concretizable.
 Therefore, there exists a computation tree in the actual world in concrete model $\dtmc$ whose probability of reaching the effect is strictly greater than that of any counterfactual computation trees in which $\varphi^c$ does not occur.
 This satisfies second part of our proof.